LEAF-Bering-uClibc/website/bering-uclibc/_posts/2015-11-01-LEAF_Bering-uClibc_5.2.1-rc1_released.md

 provides an updated kernel (4.1.12), security fixes (esp. ntp) and updated Packages for dbus, wpa_supplicant dbus, keepalived and monit.

-The config Package introduces a new upgrade script.
+The config Package introduces a new <b>upgrade</b> script.
 It will alleviate upgrading your LEAF router to new versions.
 It offers downloading the Packages, kernel etc. from a remote repository to your storage device, either merging config changes via patch or by running apkg -u if config changes are detected, so the user can decide how to deal with